pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 - *getBorderValues* Calculate the salinity and mixing rate at the left and right domain boundaries based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.
 - *getInflowSalinity* Calculate the inflowing salinity in each cell using linear interpolation (see method *getInflowSalinity*).
-- *readGridSalinity* Read salinity of each cell from previous time step.
 - *calculateCellSalinity* Calculate the salinity of the current time step using a simple bucket model approach (see below).
 - *getPlantSalinity* Calculate mean cell salinity of affected cells for each plant (``salinity_plant``)
 - *calculatePlantResources* Calculate salinity below each plant based on ``pyMANGA.BelowGround.Individual.FixedSalinity``.